cspotcode/personal-monorepo/.github/ISSUE_TEMPLATE/scripting-core--feature-request.md

 ---
-name: 'scripting-core: Feature request'
+name: '[scripting-core]: Feature request'
 about: Suggest an idea for this project
 title: "[scripting-core] "
-labels: scripting-core
+labels: P:scripting-core, enhancement
 assignees: ''

 ---